Skip to content Skip to main navigation Skip to footer

 • Wasabi Paddling Club shall run from 76 to 80

-• Sail Sand Point Outrigger Canoe Club shall run from 81 to 85
+• Sand Point Outrigger Canoe Club shall run from 81 to 85

 All non-association canoes shall be numbered and identified for racing purposes on or before the day of the race.
 The numbers shall be on both sides of the canoe bow, at least five (5) inches in height and one (1) inch in width.
 The race number shall remain no both sides of the canoe at the start through the end of the race.